 BRS students earned top ranking in the state math awards in the Continental Mathematics League and nationally in the National Math Olympiad competition.
 Two fourth graders were regional winners in the Euclidean Division of the Continental Math League.

 The concert band took first place in competition; gold and platinum awards for Jazz, string and choir ensembles.
-Robotics teams also came home with awards: The Beecher Eagles won Core Values Award; Beecher Hawks won the Science Project Award; and the Orbiting Owls won the State Championship in robot design.
+Robotics teams also came home with awards: The Beecher Space Surfers won Core Values Award; Beecher Hawks won the Science Project Award; and the Orbiting Owls won the State Championship in robot design.

 By Bettina Thiel – Woodbridge Town Correspondent